daz005/Little-Lemon-Back-End/README.md

 | GET | Retrieves all users | 200 | No |
 | POST | Creates a user | 201 | No |

-💡 Please refer to the [Djoser documentation](https://djoser.readthedocs.io/en/latest/getting_started.html#available-endpoints) for further usage on these endpoints.
 <br> <br>

 ### Endpoints for `simplejwt` app